mmclamb/public-safety-cop/BuildingTheSampleApp.md

 The script does not delete the __ArcGISViewerForFlex-flexviewer-3.0-src folder that it creates, so you can use Flash Builder and the public-safety-cop workspace for interactive development and testing.

-## How To Set Up for Manual Builds
+## How To Complete Set Up for Manual Builds

 1. Copy folder "libs"
 into the __ArcGISViewerForFlex-flexviewer-3.0-src folder;